 An important element of the new mission, he said, is to strengthen citizen energy.
 Improved framework conditions such as “energy sharing” and security funds to minimize risks are intended to increase the acceptance of renewable energy among the population.

-Energy associations satisfied
+Energy associations are satisfied

 Energy industry associations are largely satisfied with the announcements made in the new coalition agreement.
 Birgit Heinrich, Chairwoman of the Executive Board of the German Association of Energy and Water Industries, praises the coalition’s ambitious goals, but questions their feasibility: